Journal of Samuel Kiechel

 London and the Thames from the west

-According to Stow’s survey, a long thoroughfare divides London from east to west.
-It begins at Aldgate in the east and follows Aldgate Street, Leadenhall Street, Cornhill Street, Poultry and Cheapside Street to St Paul’s Gate and Ludgate in the west.
-There is no such apparent north-south divide.
-However, Stow notes that the narrow river Walbrook once partitioned London into an eastern and western part.
-By the late sixteenth century, this brook had been built over.2
+According to Stow’s survey, a long thoroughfare runs from east to west through London.
+It begins at Ludgate in the west, then St Paul’s Gate, and follows Cheapside Street, Poultry, Cornhill Street, Leadenhall Street and Aldgate Street to Aldgate in the east.
+There is no obvious north-south dividing line.
+However, Stow notes that the narrow river Walbrook once separated London into eastern and western parts.
+By the late sixteenth century, this brook had been built over.3

-The central role of the River Thames in London’s everyday life is evident in all the images.
-Numerous ships and boats can be seen travelling back and forth on the river.
-The Thames served as the city’s major thoroughfare, with around two thousand small boats (wherries) transporting passengers up, down or across the river.
-River transport was a faster and more comfortable way to navigate London than the crowded and narrow streets.
-Additionally, larger boats and barges of various sizes carried groups of passengers or cargo along the river.3
+The River Thames played a central role in London’s daily life.
+In the view, many ships and boats are seen travelling up and down the river.
+The Thames was the city’s main artery, with around two thousand small boats (wherries) transporting passengers across, along, or up and down the river.
+River transport was a quicker, more comfortable way to get around London than the crowded, narrow streets.
+Additionally, larger boats and barges of different sizes carried groups of passengers or cargo along the river.4

 London Bridge, 1616

-The only bridge across the Thames was London Bridge, which must have been a fascinating sight to behold.
-John Stow writes, “It is a work very rare, having with the draw-bridge twenty arches made of squared stone, of height sixty feet, and in breadth thirty feet, distant one from another twenty feet, compact and joined together with vaults and cellars; upon both sides be houses built, so that it seemeth rather a continual street than a bridge.”4
+The only bridge across the Thames was London Bridge, which must have been quite a sight to see.
+John Stow writes: “It is a work very rare, having with the draw-bridge twenty arches made of squared stone, of height sixty feet, and in breadth thirty feet, distant one from another twenty feet, compact and joined together with vaults and cellars; upon both sides be houses built, so that it seemeth rather a continual street than a bridge”.5

-After spending the night in a bakery, Kiechel left for the White Bear Inn.
-The inn was located on Basinghall Street in the Basinghall Ward (now Bassishaw Ward), one of the smallest wards in London.
-To get there, our traveller had to cross the city’s centre.
-As a stranger following directions provided to him, it is reasonable to assume that he kept to the larger streets.
+After spending the night in the bakery, Kiechel left for the White Bear Inn.
+The inn was situated on Basinghall Street in the Basinghall Ward (now called Bassishaw Ward), one of the smallest wards in London.
+To reach it, our traveller had to cross the city’s centre.

 Royal Exchange, 1569